ABD-01/crispy-adventure/docs/ra.md

 :alt: Multiple ROIs
 :figclass: sidefigure

 Enclosed in Green border shows different ROIs, where the white circle is their moments.
-Cyan colored Line shows the distance from the center and the Bluw arrows represents the weightage of these distances.
+Cyan colored Line shows the distance from the center and the Blue arrows represent the weightage of these distances.
 ```

 #### Control System